elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 * Use [MessagePack](https://en.wikipedia.org/wiki/MessagePack), which is closely related to JSON and somewhat more performant.
 * Go for [FlatBuffers](https://google.github.io/flatbuffers/index.html), which is an entirely different concept.

 These are only some well-known examples, there are plenty of options out there.
 Some of them might be more performant, but most of them don't have native support in either Objective-C or Swift.
 Thus, the complexity they add to the code doesn't make them worthwhile.

 MessagePack is maybe the only format that I would really consider as a replacement, because the syntax is roughly the same but the performance is a little bit better.
-[Mention trade-off between plain-text/binary wire formats?]
+In general, binary formats are better options when data size is a problem.
+They are also more flexible, allowing to transmit binary data (e.g. images) or non UTF-8 strings without any additional conversion.

 ## Which tools does Apple give us?